Wolf: Eurasia

 In the former Soviet Union, wolf populations have retained much of their historical range despite Soviet-era large scale extermination campaigns.
 Their numbers range from 1,500 in Georgia, to 20,000 in Kazakhstan and up to 45,000 in Russia.
 In Russia, the wolf is regarded as a pest because of its attacks on livestock, and wolf management means controlling their numbers by destroying them throughout the year.
 Russian history over the past century shows that reduced hunting leads to an abundance of wolves.
 The Russian government has continued to pay bounties for wolves and annual harvests of 20–30% do not appear to significantly affect their numbers.

 In the Middle East, only Israel and Oman give wolves explicit legal protection.
 Israel has protected its wolves since 1954 and has maintained a moderately sized population of 150 through effective enforcement of conservation policies.
 These wolves have moved into neighboring countries.
 Approximately 300–600 wolves inhabit the Arabian Peninsula.
 The wolf also appears to be widespread in Iran.
 Turkey has an estimated population of about 7,000 wolves.
 Outside of Turkey, wolf populations in the Middle East may total 1,000–2,000.

 In southern Asia, the northern regions of Afghanistan and Pakistan are important strongholds for wolves.
+Wolf populations in Pakistan have suffered population declines and range contraction.
+They are now confined to remote, barren, mountainous regions and extensive deserts.
+Numerous factors are thought to be responsible for their decline.
+The expansion of agricultural practices and land conversion has caused habitat loss.
 The wolf has been protected in India since 1972.
 The Indian wolf is distributed across the states of Gujarat, Rajasthan, Haryana, Uttar Pradesh, Madhya Pradesh, Maharashtra, Karnataka and Andhra Pradesh.
 As of 2019, it is estimated that there are around 2,000–3,000 Indian wolves in the country.
 In East Asia, Mongolia's population numbers 10,000–20,000.
 In China, Heilongjiang has roughly 650 wolves, Xinjiang has 10,000 and Tibet has 2,000.
 2017 evidence suggests that wolves range across all of mainland China.
 Wolves have been historically persecuted in China but have been legally protected since 1998.
 The last Japanese wolf was captured and killed in 1905.